Understand Paid Skills

 What's a paid skill?

-Skills that use the custom voice interaction model can earn money by charging customers to access the skill.
+You can earn money from Alexa skills by charging customers to access the skill.
 You determine what part of your skill to provide for free and what part requires a purchase.
 You can offer access to your skill with an up-front purchase or a purchase after a free-trial period.

 Paid skills support the following payment models: